emtee40/SurvivalManual-wiki/Medicine.md

 **Keep Your Hair Clean**

-Your hair can become a haven for bacteria or fleas, lice, and other parasites.
+Hair can become a haven for bacteria, fleas, lice, and other parasites.
 Keeping your hair clean, combed, and trimmed helps you avoid this danger.

 **Keep Your Clothing Clean**